neoforged/Documentation/versioned_docs/version-1.20.4/datagen/recipes.md

 ### SmithingTrimRecipeBuilder

 `SmithingTrimRecipeBuilder` is used to generate smithing recipes for armor trims.
-Additionally, custom upgrade recipes using a serializer like `SmithingTrimRecipe$Serializer` can also be data generated using this builder.
+Additionally, custom upgrade recipes using a serializer like SmithingTrimRecipe.Serializer can also be data generated using this builder.
 The builder can be initialized via `#smithingTrim` or through the constructor respectively.
 The recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildRecipes(writer)